roberts-farm-of-ideas/7/README.md

 ## This idea in short
 When a compound, which is unobservable by analytical means, decays/decomposes, one can still determine its decomposition rate by measuring an equilibrium involving this compound.
 Exemplarily, a two-substrate two-product equilibrium, in this case nucleoside phosphorolysis (nucleoside + phosphate = nucleobase + pentose-1-phosphate) can be used to determine the decomposition rate of one of the products (pentose-1-phosphate).

-This idea is about generalizing the kinetic vs equilibrium effect, and demonstrating on which scales of equilibrium constants this process works.
-Related results are already published in https://doi.org/10.1002/cphc.202000901 .
+On the theoretical side, this idea is about generalizing the kinetic vs equilibrium effect, and demonstrating on which scales of equilibrium constants this process works.

+On the applied / wet-lab side, a result using this idea is already published (for ribose-1-phosphate) in https://doi.org/10.1002/cphc.202000901

+A dataset to write a publication about (for 2'-deoxyribose-1-phosphate) is at: https://doi.org/10.5281/zenodo.3572070

 ## Sounds great, but...
 You are interested in this topic?
 But the idea is gibberish and incomplete, or non-sense?
 Well, you're probably right!